jiayuehua/blog/_posts/2018-11-19-veil-of-ignorance.md

 >
 > But if you were designing an AI, you would probably want to program it to give God the money in this
 > situation — after all, that determines whether it will get $1 million in the other branch of the hypothetical.
-> And the same argument suggests that *you* should self-modify, right now, to become the kind of person
+> And the same argument suggests that <b>you</b> should self-modify, right now, to become the kind of person
 > who would give God the money.
 And a version of that argument where making the decision is kind of like deciding
 > "what kind of person you are" or "how you're programmed" suggests that you should also give up the money
 > in the original hypothetical.